|

 • Pleasant scents – essential oils such as orange, lavender, sandalwood, etc.

 It is essential to mention that natural deodorants won’t plug the sweat glands.
 That means you may still sweat.
+However, there won’t be an unpleasant smell.

-The natural deodorant combats with the bacteria that appears on your armpits (which creates a bad smell).
+The natural deodorant combats the bacteria that appear on your armpits (which creates a bad smell).
+To find out more about that, read the FAQ section.

-A quick overview of the ingredients for the DIY deodorant recipes:
+A quick overview of the ingredients

 Coconut oil: Antimicrobial properties that kill fungi, yeast, and bacteria (1) (2) (3), while hydrating your skin (1).
 You can get plastic-free coconut oil from here.